Aadv1k/gdoc.vim/README.md

 # Gdoc.vim
 Google docs integration for vim/neovim.

 ## Features
 This is a WIP and a bare bones implementation currently you can :-
-- Create documents with your buffer contents.
+- Create and write documents with your buffer content.

 ## Installation